AntaresSimulatorTeam/antares-xpansion/INSTALL.md

 Git version must be above 2.15 for external dependencies build because `--ignore-whitespace` is not used by default and we have an issue with OR-Tools compilation of ZLib and application of patch on Windows (see https://github.com/google/or-tools/issues/1193).

 ## [Dependencies](#deps)
- ANTARES XPansion V2 depends on severals mandatory libraries.
+antares-xpansion depends on severals mandatory libraries.
  - [JsonCpp](https://github.com/open-source-parsers/jsoncpp)
  - [Google Test](https://github.com/google/googletest)
  - [OR-Tools](https://github.com/AntaresSimulatorTeam/or-tools/tree/rte_dev_sirius)